Montana Office of Public Instruction

 The Montana Office of Public Instruction (OPI) is the state education agency of Montana.
-Elsie Arntzen currently serves as the Montana Superintendent of Public Instruction.
+Susie Hedalen currently serves as the Montana Superintendent of Public Instruction.
 The agency is headquartered in Helena.

 The people of Montana have elected a Superintendent of Public Instruction as one of the five members of the executive branch since 1889.
 By law, the superintendent has general supervision of the K-12 public schools and school districts.
 The superintendent also serves as a member of the Land Board, the State Library Commission, and as an ex officio non-voting member of the Board of Public Education, the Board of Regents, and the Board of Education.